bwiss11/Ludo-With-GUI/README.md

 # Ludo with GUI

 ## Introduction
-This application is a fully interactive four-person Ludo game with a graphical user interface.
+This application is a fully interactive four-player Ludo game with a graphical user interface.
 Each player will have four tokens.

 This game was developed using Python, with Tkinter used for the GUI.
 It utilizes the 'random' and 'PIL' libraries.